etzm/iscc-sum/docs/specifications/treewalk.md

 - test_dir/data.txt
 ```

-> [!NOTE]
+!!! note

-> The `temp/` pattern prevents traversal into the temp directory, so `temp/cache.dat` is excluded.
+    The `temp/` pattern prevents traversal into the temp directory, so `temp/cache.dat` is excluded.
 The file
-> `data.txt.iscc.json` is automatically filtered by the ISCC extension.
+    `data.txt.iscc.json` is automatically filtered by the ISCC extension.

 ## 10. References